turboscrew/rpi_stub/README.md

 The rpi_stub is a bare metal standalone gdb server/stub/agent/whatchacallit to aid in remote debugging of bare metal programs using gdb via serial cable.
 It boots from the SD-card and runs without any additional programs.
 Firmware (boot files) of Oct 11 2015 or later is recommended.

+There is a rumor that rpi_stub also works with Raspberry Pi 3.
+In Raspberry Pi 3 strictly ordered memory is needed for communicating with gpu using property mailbox.
+For that purpose one such memory block of 1 MB is added.
+See 'supported features'.

 The bare metal program to be debugged is loaded on Raspberry Pi 2B using gdb's 'load'-command (see the INSTRUCTIONS.txt), and then run with gdb's 'cont'-command.
 You can break a runaway program with ctrl-C.